 The BEARR Trust launched its emergency appeal within three days of the invasion.
-As of February 2023 we have raised £430,000, donated or pledged by more than 1200 individual donors or charitable foundations from the UK, Republic of Ireland and other countries.
-We have now sent more than £360,000 to over 50 local partners in Ukraine and Moldova to buy emergency supplies.
+As of April 2023 we have raised £435,000, donated or pledged by more than 1200 individual donors or charitable foundations from the UK, Republic of Ireland and other countries.
+We have now sent £407,000 to 60 local partners in Ukraine and Moldova to buy emergency supplies.

 100% of what we receive is passed on to provide emergency help.
 There are no overheads – all our administrative costs, and bank transfer fees, are being covered from other grants and donations.

 Excluding future pledged donations, as of today we have sent 94% of all funds received to our partners.
 Donations to our appeal reach our partners quickly, and we are responding to daily requests for aid.

 To enable our partners to continue their vital work, please donate to our online campaign here.

 The BEARR Trust, with more than 30 years’ experience of working with grassroots organisations in the region, was well placed to move fast in delivering relatively small ‘packages’ of emergency assistance in real time to dozens of small organisations and voluntary groups in Ukraine and Moldova to help them support vulnerable people in crisis.
 This is the first time that the BEARR Trust has been involved in emergency work since its early days when the Soviet economy and welfare systems were in free-fall.